owlbarn/eigen/README.md

 ## Other Information

-Some functions in `NeuralNetwork` folder use the code from Google's Tensorflow hence they are subject to MPL [Apache License](http://www.apache.org/licenses/LICENSE-2.0).
+Some functions in `NeuralNetwork` folder use the code from Google's Tensorflow hence they are subject to [Apache License](http://www.apache.org/licenses/LICENSE-2.0).